TravaOpenJDK/trava-jdk-11-dcevm/README.md

 Option **-XXaltjvm=dcevm** is not supported starting with dcevm11.
 There is full java-11-openjdk distribution instead of it.

-**WARNING**: OpenJDK-hotswap (dcevm) is not intended to use as 'system' JDK, since it uses serial GC by default, however it is possible to use *G1* now.
+**WARNING**: OpenJDK-hotswap (dcevm) is not intended to use as a system JDK, since it uses serial GC by default, however it is possible to use *G1* now.

 ### Content
 * java11-openjdk-dcevm-linux.tar.gz - **linux** x64 JDK binary bundled with latest SNAPHOT release of hotswap-agent.jar